Anthony Bingham Mildmay, 2nd Baron Mildmay of Flete: Steeplechasing

-However, Mildmay's most notable legacy was probably in kindling an interest in jump-racing in HM the Queen Mother.
+However, Mildmay's most notable legacy was probably in kindling an interest in jump-racing in the Queen Mother.
 At a dinner in Windsor Castle in 1949, Mildmay sat next to the Queen and persuaded her that he should buy her a horse, to share with her daughter, Princess Elizabeth.
 Mildmay's trainer Peter Cazalet selected Monaveen for them.
 Monaveen won his first race for them, at Fontwell Park, finished second in the Grand Sefton Chase at Aintree, and then took the prestigious Queen Elizabeth Chase at Hurst Park.
 The result was a passion for the sport that lasted the Queen Mother for the rest of her life.

 Early death

 In 1950, Mildmay suffered an attack of cramp while swimming off the south Devon coast.
 He drowned at the age of 41.

 He was unmarried and the title became extinct.

 Commemoration

 Mildmay left his horses to his old racing and wartime colleague Peter Cazalet.
 Among them was Manicou, which became the Queen Mother's second steeplechaser.

 The Times called him "The Last of the Corinthians" and wrote: "there never was a harder rider, a better loser or a more popular winner: and though he has always valued the race more than the victory and the victory more than the prize, he would not perhaps have disdained the reward he has won - which is a kind of immortality among the English".

 He was commemorated in several events initiated by his friends.
 These include: the Mildmay of Flete Handicap Chase at Cheltenham Racecourse, the Mildmay Stakes at Newton Abbot Racecourse, and the Anthony Mildmay, Peter Cazalet Memorial Chase at Sandown Park Racecourse.These races have all now changed their names.
 The Grade 2 Mildmay Novices 'Chase is run at Aintree over the Mildmay Course on the 2nd day of the Grand National Meeting.